-(Together with the consolidated annual accounts and consolidated directors' report of Corporación Financiera Alba, S.A. and subsidiaries for the yea
+(Together with the consolidated annual accounts and consolidated directors' report of Corporación Financiera Alba, S.A. and subsidiaries for the year ended 31 December 2022)

 (Translation from the original in Spanish.
-In the event of discrepancy, the Spanish-language
+In the event of discrepancy, the Spanish-language version prevails.)